GenoImel/The-Mechanical-Forest/Documentation~/CodingStandards.md

 # Conclusion

 Adhering to this project's coding standards ensures a cohesive, efficient, and maintainable development environment.
 A meticulous approach to project organization makes our codebase navigable, which accelerates onboarding and collaborative productivity.
-Moreover, by leveraging core architectural components like `StateMachines`, `MonoSystems`, `EntitySystems`, and `Message Events`, developers are empowered to craft scalable and modular features, enhancing both performance and flexibility.
+Moreover, by leveraging core architectural components like `StateMachines`, `MonoSystems`, and `Message Events`, developers are empowered to craft scalable and modular features, enhancing both performance and flexibility.
 Abiding by these principles guarantees optimal code quality and robust game behaviour, benefiting both developers and players alike.